wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 .. versionadded:: 4.1.0

-This sets the time since an agent is considered disconnected to trigger an alert.
+This sets the time after which an alert is generated since an agent was considered as disconnected.
-Like this time is added to the :ref:`agents_disconnection_time<reference_agents_disconnection_time>` parameter, the minimun time frame to produce an alert is 2m and 20s.
+As this time is after an agent is considered as disconnected, the minimum time frame to produce an alert taking the default values is 2m and 20s.
-Also consider that the daemon :doc:`monitord<../../reference/daemons/ossec-monitord>` checks the status of the agents evey two minutes, so even when the neccesary time to trigeer the alert has passed, it's neccesary to wait this scan to begin.

 +-------------------------+-----------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**       | 2m                                                                                                                                |